-The Association's staff provides general coverage and operational information by telephone, email and mail in response to requests from Texas residents.
-Also, the Association's website (www.txlifega.org) provides visitors with a large amount of information, including meetings schedule, frequently asked questions on Association coverage, Board of Directors roster, policyholder protection policy attachment and specific insolvency related notices
+The Association's staff provides general coverage and operational information by telephone, e-mail, and mail in response to requests from Texas residents.
+Also, the Association's website (www.txlifega.org) provides visitors with a large amount of information, including the meetings schedules, frequently asked questions on Association coverage, the Board of Directors roster, the policyholder protection policy attachment and specific insolvency related notices.

-During 2017, the Association received a total of 2,508 phone calls through its direct or toll-free phone numbers, logged 6,546 visitors to its website and fielded 158 email and mail requests for information.
+During 2018, the Association received a total of 2,374 phone calls through its direct or toll-free phone numbers, logged 6,139 visitors to its website, and fielded 201 e-mail and mail requests for information.